 Derivatives transactions with professional market participants are subject to the Credit Support Annex (CSA) of the International Swaps and Derivatives Association (ISDA) derivatives agreements.
-Therefore the Bank could be in a position to provide or require additional collateral as a result of fluctuations in the market value of derivatives.
-The amount of collateral provided under these agreements is disclosed under section 32 (Asset Encumbrance) of GBI's "Annual Report 2016".
-In the last two years, the maximum monthly net increase in collateral provided, resulting from the fluctuations in the market value of (hedging) derivatives amounted to EUR 132.2 million.
+Therefore, the Bank could be in a position to provide or require additional collateral as a result of fluctuations in the market value of derivatives.
+The amount of collateral provided under these agreements is disclosed under the Risk Management section (Offsetting of financial assets and financial liabilities) of GBI's "Annual Report 2018", which also states that the Bank does not apply on-and off-balance sheet netting.
+In the last two years, the maximum monthly net change in the collateral, resulting from the fluctuations in the market value of (hedging) derivatives, amounted to EUR 65.0 million.